 “Hydrogen is a unique and superior molecule, because it can also activate the Nrf2 (life sustaining) pathway and increase the endogenous levels of glutathione and other antioxidants if they are lower then they should be,” says Tyler LeBaron, founder and executive director of the Molecular Hydrogen Foundation.

-“Molecular hydrogen improves cellular communication and provides a cell modulating property to the body to help prevent the formation of free radicals,” says Ed Wunder, researcher with the Molecular Hydrogen Foundation.
+“Molecular hydrogen improves cellular communication and provides a cell modulating property to the body to help prevent the formation of free radicals,” says Ed Wunder, a researcher with the Molecular Hydrogen Foundation.

 Wunder compares the work of molecular hydrogen to a cleanup operation in a factory belching out black smoke.
 The black smoke represents toxic free radicals, and the factory represents cell mitochondria functioning poorly.